gorandakov/sourceofcpu/README.md

 reservation station, main backend, regfiles in rtl/backend control unit in rtl/cntrl frontend+decoder in rtl/frontend
 NOTE: Architectrual changes pending.
-The ISA on the website is out of date
+The ISA on the website is out of date.
+The isa is no longer vliw based its risc like since the instructions can cross bundles of 32 bytes and pages.